 100% sourced and made in the US.
 Bark House® invests over 50% of its income directly back into our local Appalachian economy.
 See what makes us Authentically good…

 Product Options makes your fit and customization finish easy.
-Choose your thickness, length, and finish options.
+Choose your thickness, height, and finish options.
 If you need this product laminated for your specific application, we can do that too!

-Options in product length allow your creativity to shine whether an exterior or interior application.
-Unless you are working with an historical application, where an 11” shingle exposure is preferred, the choice of length is simply for aesthetics in design.
-Widths for all of these Lengths are random and range from 6” minimum to 48” maximum.
+Options in product height allow your creativity to shine whether an exterior or interior application.
+Unless you are working with an historical application, where an 11” shingle exposure is preferred, the choice of height is simply for aesthetics in design.
+Widths for all of these Heights are random and range from 6” minimum to 48” maximum.

 13” (additional fee)

 Your application will most often determine the thickness you order.
 Standard and Premium Grades are rated for exterior application.
 The choice between them is in large aesthetic.
 However, if you have a commercial application in a hot parking lot, you may want to use the thicker, Premium Grade shingle.
 Interior grade is only for interior applications.
 There is a slight range in the thickness because this is a natural material with unique characteristics.
 Bark House quality manufacturing groups the shingle thicknesses for several important reasons.
 Installation is quicker, saving you money.
 A very thick shingle next to a very thin shingle encourages water penetration and can shorten the life of your product.
 The power of Bark House shingles is in the quality details that we’ve already considered and addressed.